flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

 3. Purchases & Premium

-Some features (e.g., Premium Pack) may require payment via Google Play Billing.
+Some features (e.g., Premium Pack) require a one-time payment via Google Play Billing.

+The Premium Pack unlocks **20 exclusive levels** in addition to the Standard content.

+The Premium Pack removes all advertising (no banners, no interstitial ads).

+Premium Pack is a **non-consumable purchase**, meaning it is permanently linked to the Google account used for the purchase.

+If you reinstall the App or change devices, you can restore your Premium purchase at no extra cost by using the **“Restore Purchases”** option in the App menu.

-All purchases are processed by Google Play; their terms, policies, and applicable tax rules apply.
+All purchases are processed securely by Google Play; Google’s terms, privacy policies, and applicable tax rules apply.

-Premium access is linked to the purchasing Google account.